jeslor/microcad/README.md

 # Microcad Inc – Digital Solutions Website

-This is the official website of **Microcad Inc**, a forward-thinking software and IT solutions company.
+This is a prototype website of **Microcad Inc**, a forward-thinking software and IT solutions company.
 The site showcases our services, team, and technology-driven approach to solving real-world business challenges.

 [🌐 Live Website](https://microcad-53g8.vercel.app)